gerep/gerep.github.io/content/posts/2024-02-08-redemption.markdown

 ---

-I have [Aseprite](https://www.aseprite.org/), which is an easy tool for creating 2D art.
-However, although I tried creating assets for this game, I'm not an artist.
+I have [Aseprite](https://www.aseprite.org/), an easy tool for creating 2D art.
+Although I tried creating assets for this game, I'm not an artist.